petershin/liferay-learn/docs/analytics-cloud/latest/en/people/individuals/individual-profiles.md

 Here's how to view Individual profiles:

-1. Select Individuals from the left navigation panel.
-The Individuals page appears, listing individual contacts, so you can page through, search for, and select them to learn more about them.
+1. Click _Individuals_ in the left navigation panel.
+Click the _Known Individuals_ tab.
+A listing of individual users appears, so you can page through, search for, and select them to learn more about them.

+    Note, to download this list of individuals as a CSV file, click _Download Report_.
+See [downloading reports](../../reference/downloading-reports.md) to learn more.

 1. Select an Individual to view these things about the person: